SFDO-Community-Sprints/DEI-Framework/README.md

 #### Customer Survey

  - We are working on this on Day 2 of the Sprint.
+Defining the purpose and what should be included in the survey.

 #### [Sprint Participant Survey](https://www.getfeedback.com/r/W9GKKIbj)